3JTek/General-Assembly-Notes/module-01/date-time.md

 # Date and Time

 Sometimes we need to access the computer's time and date settings to make an application work.
-For example if we wanted to display the current time on our web page; or calculate how many days the user last logged in; or when they last made a purchase, booked a train ticked etc.
+For example if we wanted to display the current time on our web page, calculate how many days the user last logged in, when they last made a purchase, booked a train ticked etc.

 ## JavaScript `Date`